Levoric-Learn/Project-Management/README.md

 1. Fork the repository and clone it to your local machine.
 2. Review the [Contributing Guide](https://github.com/Levoric-Learn/Project-Management/blob/main/CONTRIBUTING.md) to understand our contribution process.
 3. Pick an open issue from the [Issues](https://github.com/Levoric-Learn/Project-Management/issues) tab or suggest your ideas for new features and improvements.
-4. Submit a pull request and start collaborating with the community!
+4. Submit a pull request and start collaborating with the community.

 ## Join the Community